retrostyle/sandbox/README.md

 Go into the sandbox directory and run on command line

 - `mvn clean package deploy`

+#####Gradle
+To use the gradle build tool to the root directory of sandbox and run following command to build a jar.

+- `gradle jar `

+If you would like to upload the artifact to archiva use

+- `gradle jar upload`

 ###How to use cobertura code coverage